Determinantal point processes with J-Hermitian correlation kernels

-\begin{proposition}[\cite{BOO}] Let $\mu$ be an arbitrary determinantal point process on a discrete space $X=X_1\sqcup X_2$, with a correlation kernel $K(x,y)$.
-Then $\widehat\mu$ is the determinantal point process on $X$ with the correlation kernel $\widehat K(x,y)$, the integral kernel of the operator $\widehat K$ defined by \eqref{cydyr}. \end{proposition}
+\begin{proposition}[(\cite{BOO})] Let $\mu$ be an arbitrary determinantal point process on a discrete space $X=X_1\sqcup X_2$, with a correlation kernel $K(x,y)$.
+Then $\widehat\mu$ is the determinantal point process on $X$ with the correlation kernel $\widehat K(x,y)$, the integral kernel of the operator $\widehat K$ defined by (\ref{cydyr}). \end{proposition}

-Combining the Macchi--Soshnikov theorem with Proposition~\ref{nfutdeseas}, we immediately get the following
+Combining the Macchi--Soshnikov theorem with Proposition \ref {nfutdeseas}, we immediately get the following: